 Mary Rutledge Hemphill comes from a farming background and is a long-time resident of Buncombe County, North Carolina.
-She and her late husband Arthur Joe Hemphill, Jr. lived in Black Mountain, North Carolina for most of their lives, where Mrs. Hemphill still resides.
+She and her husband Arthur Joe Hemphill, Jr. lived in Black Mountain, North Carolina for most of their lives.

 Not having children of their own, the Hemphills ‘adopted' numerous children who became very special to them over the years.
 In keeping with this love of children, and her deep affinity toward animals, Mrs. Hemphill established the Mary R. Hemphill Scholarship Fund in order to assist young people in our area who wish to study veterinary medicine.